ashleywillard/healthy-eff/README.md

 ##### Log In Screen:
 * After receiving an email from admin, user can sign in
-* Passwords must fufill password requirements, user's password must contain one upper case letter, one lower case letter, a special character, a number, and has to be at least eight characters long.
+* Passwords must fulfill password requirements, user's password must contain one upper case letter, one lower case letter, a special character, a number, and has to be at least eight characters long.

 ![Diagram](http://i.imgur.com/NkxC1PY.png)